-526 5.2.2.2 Strategic autonomy
+5.2.2.2 Strategic autonomy

-Terms like "autonomy", "self-determination" and "freedom" are used sometimes indifferently and usually refer to the same needs of some level of "interdependence" in choosing paths.
+Terms like "autonomy", "self-determination", "sovereignty" and "freedom" usually refer to the need to have some level of "independence".

-For states, the term "autonomy" is largely used and the notion of strategic autonomy that goes alongindicates a focus on important and potentially vital elements of autonomy.
+For states, the term "autonomy" is largely used and the notion of strategic autonomy that goes along indicates a strategic approach to ensure a desired level of independence.

-531 Strategic autonomy can be seen as the willingness and readiness of a country to protect its sovereignty

-532 from sources of risks with impacts on resilience.
-It implies foresight analysis of potential dependencies, 533 future threats, future crisis, and the development of mitigation strategies.
+Strategic autonomy can be seen as the willingness and readiness of a country to be sovereign and resilient towards vulnerabilities related to dependencies and other external sources of risks.
+It implies foresight analysis of vulnerabilities, including potential dependencies, future threats, future crisis etc., and the development of mitigation strategies and structural policies.